elkcityhazard/andrew-mccall-hugo/andrew-mccall/content/blog/2022/05/vps-hosting-security-ubuntu-20-04.md

 - Server
 - Hosting
 - Security
-description: Using a virtual private server can be a great way to host web applications.
+Description: Using a virtual private server can be a great way to host web applications.
 VPS hosting security is one important part of self hosting your application
 draft: false
 ---